replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

 ## Collector Global Fields

-The following fields are supported on all collectors:
+The following fields are supported on all optional collectors for preflights and support bundles:

 <table>
   <tr>